ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

 ---
 ## Why Is Publishing a Single Post So Complicated?

-In the [Last Post](/blog/my-ideal-dev-blog), I talked about the reasons for creating my own blog and the rationale behind the technology choices.
-This time, I want to discuss why publishing even a single post on the blog I built is so complicated, and how I tried to untangle that process.
+In the [previous post](/blog/my-ideal-dev-blog), I talked about why I created my blog and how I chose the technologies.
+This time, I want to discuss why publishing even a single post on that blog is so complicated, and how I tried to untangle that process.

 The biggest inconvenience I felt while running a static blog based on GitHub Pages was **the publishing process itself**.

 Since there’s no separate database or server environment, there’s no management page or dedicated editor.
 As a result, the basic writing flow—drafting → saving → editing → publishing—is not smooth.
-On top of that, having blog posts and frontend code mixed in one repository is almost a disaster for me, who easily gets sidetracked.
-That’s why **separation of concerns** was desperately needed.
+On top of that, having blog posts and frontend code mixed in one repository is practically a disaster for someone like me who easily gets sidetracked.
+So, **separation of concerns** was desperately needed.

 ### Everyone Has a Plausible Plan
 ![get punched in the face](/posts/blog-auto-publishing-with-obsidian/get-punched-in-the-face.jpg)

-**The initial plan was like this:**
+**The original plan was this:**
 1. Write posts in Obsidian
-2. A Git plugin automatically syncs to the personal repository
+2. A Git plugin automatically syncs to a personal repository
 3. GitHub Actions automatically deploy posts to the blog repository

-I was confident this would be a perfect system allowing me to write and immediately deploy posts from my smartphone, tablet, or desktop.
-I could focus solely on writing in Obsidian, and the rest would be handled automatically by the magic of GitHub Actions...
+I was confident this would be a perfect system where I could write and deploy posts instantly from my smartphone, tablet, or desktop.
+Just focus on writing in Obsidian, and let the automation magic of GitHub Actions handle the rest...
 It was such a beautiful plan...

-Though it worked perfectly in my head, in reality, there were more hidden pitfalls than I expected.
+Although it worked perfectly in my head, in reality, there were many hidden pitfalls.

 > Everyone has a plausible plan  ~~until they get punched in the face~~